KodeNet/KodeNet-HTTP/grav/pages/01.home/_intro/intro.md

 background_image: abstract-intro.jpg
 ---

-Welcome to **KodeNet** featuring open and secure communication services for XMPP and IRC.
+Welcome to **KodeNet** featuring open and secure communication services for XMPP.